Senate committee passes bill to remove state sales tax on groceries

 Treat said a decision needs to be made on prepared foods.

-Treat said families are dealing with record inflation and need to be able to purchase basic necessities to provide.
+He said families are dealing with record inflation and need to be able to purchase basic necessities.

 “I look forward to working with everyone to provide much needed tax relief to Oklahomans,” Treat said.

+It takes a simple majority of legislators' votes to get rid of or cut a tax, but should lawmakers find later that they need to reinstate the tax, they would be bound by the provisions of State Question 640, which requires a supermajority in both legislative chambers to increase taxes.

-In related action, the panel passed a measure that would eliminate the 1.24 percent sales tax on vehicles.
+In related action, the panel passed a measure that would eliminate the 1.24% sales tax on vehicles.

-The fiscal impact of the elimination for fiscal year 2023 is $110 million and $165 million in fiscal year 2024, according to a revenue impact statement.
+The fiscal impact of the elimination would be $110 million for fiscal year 2023 and $165 million for fiscal year 2024, according to a revenue impact statement.